pchj/ModelEarth-RealityStream/path.md

 	python app.py [features] [target] [models]

 TO DO: Update app.py to take parameters.
-Test that it continues to work with Stremlit.
+Test that it continues to work with Streamlit.

 The parameters will be both shorthand ("bees") and paths ("input/bees/targets").